Quillback: Relationship with humans

 The quillback is currently at risk for extinction in various states throughout the continental United States including Vermont, New York and Michigan.
+A recent threat to the species is modern bowfishing, which is unregulated across the USA and prone to excessive waste.
 Other places prove vulnerability to the species including Alberta, Saskatchewan, Quebec, South Dakota, Kansas, Oklahoma, Arkansas, Louisiana and North Carolina.
-Unmanaged and unregulated modern bowfishing also poses a threat to this species across their USA range, including Minnesota.
 Quillbacks benefit the ecosystem they reside in because they are bottom feeders.
 Bottom feeders help keep their natural environment clean by feeding on the material at the bottom of the habitat.
 The quillback has an economic benefit to Mexico.
 The IGFA world record for the species stands at 8lb 1oz taken from Lake Manitoba in Canada in 2016.